kubepack/onessl/docs/reference/cloudid_get_cacert.md

 ### Options

 ```
+      --common-name string   Common Name used in CA certificate.
   -h, --help                 help for cacert
 ```

 ### Options inherited from parent commands